-- 11. If a student comes in ill thinking, they are going to be sent home, this will constitute an unexcused absence.
+- 11. If a student comes in ill thinking they are going to be sent home, this will constitute an unexcused absence.
 If a student becomes ill or is injured while in clinical and is sent home, it will constitute an excused absence.
 The site must contact the clinical coordinator or program director before a student may be sent home. - 12.
 Special circumstances related to major illness/injury, pregnancy or bereavement will be determined by the program director and clinical coordinator.
-This does not include vacations or trips.
+This does not include vacation trips.
 A release from the student's private physician must be obtained by the student and presented to the program director or clinical coordinator under any of the following circumstances: - a.
-If illness or injury has caused the student to miss more than three consecutive days of school - b.
-If injury or illness at school causes the student to miss more than one day of school time.

-- c.
-Major or minor surgery. - d.
-Post-partum. - 13.
+If illness or injury has caused the student to miss more than three consecutive days of school. - b.
+If injury at school causes the student to miss more than one day of school time. - c.
+Major or minor surgery - d.
+Post-partum - 13.
 Automatic dismissal from the program will occur if any of the following infractions are committed: - a.
 A student asks another individual to clock them in/out (all individuals will be dismissed). - b.
 A student clocks another student in/out (all individuals will be dismissed) - c.
 A technologist clocks a student in/out (the student will be dismissed). - d.
-A student attempts or tamper with their own or someone else's time stamp (all individuals involved will be dismissed). - e.
-A student does not turn on location services if a cell phone must be used to time stamp and/or the stamp does not match the GPS for that site.
+A student unplugs, moves or tampers with the clock in anyway (all individuals will be dismissed). - e.
+A student attempts or actually tamper with their own or someone else's timecard (all individuals involved will be dismissed).
+For example: double punching.